Using an employer of record in Hong Kong

 - Rest days: Any employee employed on a continuous contract in Hong Kong is entitled to 1 rest day in every 7 days.

-- Remuneration frequency: An employer in Hong Kong must pay their employeesโ wages within 7 days of the end of the wage period.
-Employers who do not comply with this may be fined up to HKD 350,000 ($44,586) and face 3 yearsโ imprisonment.
+- Remuneration frequency: An employer in Hong Kong must pay their employees’ wages within 7 days of the end of the wage period.

 Minimum wage in Hong Kong

-Any Hong Kong employer who is hiring someone on minimum wage is legally required to keep a detailed record of all hours worked by the employee.
-If an employee earns HKD 17,200 or more in a given month, these detailed records are no longer mandatory.
+Any Hong Kong employer who is hiring someone on minimum wage may be legally required to keep a detailed record of all hours worked by the employee.

 Employment contracts in Hong Kong